 That’s right, you heard me.
 Take a hike.

 I mean that in the best possible way!

-There’s nothing like getting out into the fresh air and getting a fresh perspective.
-In fact, you will probably find that there are hiking trails right in your town or city that you haven’t yet explored.
+There’s nothing like getting out into the fresh air and finding a fresh perspective.
+In fact, you will probably discover there are hiking trails right in your own city or town that you haven’t yet explored.

-Plan a day hike on your couples staycation, even if it’s a short hike or in your back woods if you have them.
+Plan a day hike on your couples staycation, even if it’s a short hike or in your own back woods or the local park.

 Dress appropriately with hiking shoes and bring a reusable water bottle.
 (I love this stainless steel water bottle because it holds plenty of water and keeps my hands free because comes with a strap!)

 To discover local hikes, you can check with your municipality for a trail map.

 And if they don’t have one, you could map it yourself as you go.
 It would be a fun expedition and a nice way to give back to the community, too.

 Plus, decision making and problem solving together is an important skill for couples to develop and nurture.